Tees Valley Strategic Transport Plan

-A draft Strategic Transport Plan will be produced during Summer 2017 that will include further details on our plans up until 2026.
+A draft Strategic Transport Plan will be produced during early 2018 that will include further details on our plans up until 2026.
 There will then be further opportunities to comment on our proposals before the final Strategic Transport Plan is launched.

 A number of documents will also be developed to support the Strategic Transport Plan including:

 - Individual local transport delivery plans – setting out local measures to be delivered by each of the five Tees Valley Local Authorities;

-- An updated Tees Valley Area Action Plan – a prioritised programme of local highway improvements to support our strategic priorities, which include facilitating housing and employment growth;
+- A Tees Valley Road Strategy – a prioritised programme of local highway improvements to support our strategic priorities, which include facilitating housing and employment growth;

 - A Tees Valley Freight Strategy – identifying investment priorities to facilitate planned freight growth across the Tees Valley and beyond;